Cluny Castle: History

 It was under the ownership of Colonel Gordon that extensive additions were made to the castle, commencing around 1820.
 He had previously inherited the estates of his uncle, a merchant in West India, and the Colonel continued to extend his fortune, purchasing additional lands including North and South Uist, Benbecula and Barra.
 The Colonel died in 1858; a description included in his obituaries was "the richest commoner in the northern part of the kingdom."
 In The Times dated 23 July 1858, his assets were estimated at between £2–3 million and it stated he was "without doubt the richest commoner in Scotland."
 He was unmarried but had four illegitimate children; all bar his eldest son John (c.1820–1878) predeceased him.
 Despite a series of litigations lasting 20 years, in 1858 the estates were inherited by his natural son John, who became an Aberdeenshire Militia captain from 29 March 1852.
 The captain continued the castle renovations and improved the general policies by additions of artificial lakes and woodland.

 Captain Gordon also died without issue in 1878.
 Emily Pringle, his second wife, married Sir Reginald Cathcart becoming Lady Cathcart.
 The estates were overseen by a trust set up by Colonel Gordon (the Cluny Trust).
-In September 1926 a fire started near the kitchen causing extensive damage to two wings of the castle and destroying the private chapel.
+In September 1926 a fire started in the Servants' Hall kitchens causing extensive damage to two wings of the castle and destroying the private chapel which had been intricately decorated by the notable artist Daniel Cottier.
 After Lady Cathcart's death in 1932, the estate passed to Captain Gordon's cousin, Charles Arthur.
 He adopted the name Linzee Gordon to comply with a stipulation made by Colonel Gordon in a codicil added to his will on 21 June 1852.
 In an earlier legal document dated 5 October 1835, the Colonel had declared that he wished his illegitimate children to inherit, but he did not intend to marry to facilitate it.
 The codicil ensured the family name was continued by mandating that any heirs to the estates "shall be bound and constantly obliged to bear, use and retain the surname of 'Gordon' and arms and designation of 'Gordon of Cluny' in all time after their succession to, or obtaining possession of, my said lands and estates, as their proper surname, arms and designation."

 Historic Scotland listed the castle as a Category A listed building in April 1971.